publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptII/m__us_usc_t8_s1182.md

             (B) __Waiver authorized__

-                For provision authorizing waiver of certain clauses of subparagraph (A), see subsection (g) of this section.
+                For provision authorizing waiver of certain clauses of subparagraph (A), see subsection (g).

             (C) __Exception from immunization requirement for adopted children 10 years of age or younger__